-- (a) All reviews are held as described in the Policy - (b) The SEN Register is updated termly - (c) The school's SEF reflects the work of the SEN department - (d) Clear, achievable targets are set on the Child Support Plan - (e) The parents and pupils are involved as described in the Policy - (f) The Provision Map is updated as necessary and reviewed annually as part of policy review.

-The School monitors the performance of pupils with SEN:-
+- (a) All reviews are held as described in the Policy - (b) The SEN Register is updated termly - (c) The school's SEF reflects the work of the SEN department - (d) Clear, achievable targets are set on the Child Support Plan - (e) The parents and pupils are involved as described in the Policy - (f) The Provision Map is updated as necessary and reviewed annually as part of policy review. - The School monitors the performance of pupils with SEN:- - By the success rate of pupils achieving their set targets and comparison with value -added for pupils from similar starting points in other schools. - By using The Lancaster Grid revised P levels and National Curriculum levels to measure progress.
+We also refer to the Autism Education Trust progression framework for key children attending our main school and in particular children attending our KS1 ARP (please see policy for additional information).

-- By the success rate of pupils achieving their set targets and comparison with value -added for pupils from similar starting points in other schools. - By using The Lancaster Grid revised P levels and National Curriculum levels to measure progress.
-That Special Needs data is collected as part of the planned collection and analysis of data in the school generally.
+Special Needs data is collected as part of the planned collection and analysis of data in the school generally.
 This would include information on: